Retail / Warehouse Club

 V. The Endgame

-Costco is in the stable maturity phase of its growth curve.
-North American penetration is already high—roughly a third of all American households are members.
-Future growth runs through two paths: slow but steady international expansion into markets that can support the model, and increasing wallet share from existing members through ancillary services (gas, pharmacy, optical, travel, financial services).
+Costco is in a stable phase of maturity.
+North American market penetration is already high (roughly one in three American consumers is a member).
+Future growth runs through two paths: slow international expansion, and increasing the wallet share of existing members through adjacent services—fuel stations, pharmacies, optical, travel.

 Craft your own business model